gdesrosiers/TEST-mass.gov-KB/authoring-and-editing/schedule-publishing-and-unpublishing.md

 * Schedule a time for existing content to unpublish
 * Schedule a time for a new draft of existing content to publish, and then to unpublish \(the end result here is the same as just unpublishing a page\)

-Any content you schedule will appear in the new “Scheduled: publish” and “Scheduled: unpublish” tabs on the “All Content” screen.
+Any HTML content you schedule will appear in the new “Scheduled: publish” and “Scheduled: unpublish” tabs on the “All Content” screen.

+Any documents you schedule will appear in the new "Scheduled: publish" and "Scheduled: unpublish" tabs in the "All Documents" screen.

+{% hint style="info" %}
+**Note:** Scheduling of a _document_ and of a _page_ are 2 separate things: If you have a page that links to a document, and the page is scheduled for tomorrow, and your intent is for the document to also become available tomorrow when the page publishes, you need to schedule the 2 things individually.
+{% endhint %}

 ### **Step 1: Open the scheduling options view**